 Laws and Industry Standards

 As an employer, you are expected to comply with Singapore's WSH laws.
-You should pay particular attention to the following legislations:
+You should pay particular attention to:

 - WSH (General Provisions) Regulations